What is Bitcoin?

 As you may know, the Bitcoin network has been in operation for several years now, it has had many up and down moments but it has survived through thick and thin, overcoming all the obstacles thrown at it so far.
 The idea has proven its self as a solid working idea, because it has been working just as Satoshi envisioned it when he first designed the system.
 Thus it's safe to say the basic idea has been technically demonstrated and proven.

-Technically, Bitcoin is what we would call a "cryptocurrency", it incorperates concepts used in cryptography.
+Technically, Bitcoin is what we would call a "cryptocurrency", it incorporates concepts used in cryptography.
 Due to the methods employed, programmers believe that the chances of Bitcoin ever being broken are not very high.
 Any type of hacks at all is very unlikely because Bitcoin uses well tested cryptography.
-If it is broken, the entire internet will likely be broken too.
+If it is broken, much of the internet will be broken too.

 It is an open source project, and anyone can view the source code.
 Open source also means that anyone could theoretically become part of the coding team and make alterations to the software.
 The source code of Bitcoin is heavily monitored, and you will only see new releases after they have been carefully verified, but you should always still wait a while before upgrading your client.